-Of course, the most significant way to save money is to pay your balance in full every month, so you don't pay any interest.
-But a low interest credit card can help you save if you need to carry a balance.
-The preceding graph compares the cost of borrowing from different lending products.
+The best way to save money is to pay your balance in full every month so you don't pay any interest.
+If you have to carry a balance, a low interest credit card can help you save some money on interest.
+The graph below compares the most common interest rates of different types of credit cards.

 Sometimes, your existing provider may reduce your rate if you call them.
 This works best if you have been a customer for a long time and if you have always made your payments on time.
 Although it’s rare, many have experienced success in reducing their interest rates by multiple percentage points.
 You must have been a great customer with an exceptional credit score.

-If you're looking for a low interest credit card, you may be able to negotiate a lower interest rate with your current credit card company.
+If you're looking for a low interest credit card, you can negotiate a lower interest rate with your current credit card company.
 Here are a few tips to get started:

-Transfer your balance to a low interest credit card.
+Some credit cards specialize in balance transfers.
+Balance transfer credit cards will allow you to pay off your current credit card balance at a lower interest rate.
 This can be a great way to save money on interest, but make sure you read the fine print before doing this.
 Some credit cards will charge a balance transfer fee, and you will want to ensure that the interest rate on the new card is lower than the interest rate on your old card.

-Aside from comparing credit cards based on the interest rate, you may want to consider the following factors to empower your decision.
+Aside from comparing credit cards based on the interest rate, consider the following factors to empower your decision.

 Some credit cards offer a promotional interest rate for a certain period.
 For example, you may get 0% interest on balance transfers for the first ten months.
 After the promotional period, the interest rate will return to the regular rate.
 However, you may be charged a balance transfer fee.
 This fee is usually around 1% to 3% of your transfer amount.

 Some low interest credit cards have a fixed interest rate, while others have a variable interest rate.
-A fixed interest rate means that the interest rate will not change, even if the prime rate changes.
-A variable interest rate means that the interest rate will change if the prime rate changes.
-Variable rate cards have an interest rate range on top of the prime rate.
+A fixed interest rate means that the interest rate will not change over time.
+A variable interest rate means the interest rate will change as the prime rate or a certain index changes.
+Variable rates are usually a few percentage points higher than the prime rate.